 Proposals Due: Friday, February 9, 2018

 Library & Information Technology Summer Research Grants support faculty interested in utilizing digital tools and methods to further their research.
 These grants are aligned with the University’s digital scholarship initiative, whereby research is enhanced, extended, or reconsidered through application of technology and furthers the goal of engaging students in digital scholarship outside of the classroom.
 Proposals should focus on a faculty member’s professional research; student participants should engage in digital forms of analysis and/or publication that contribute to the larger research project.
 These grants are competitive; thus submission of a proposal does not insure an award.
 Awards will be given for either new initiatives or digital projects underway.
 Priority will be given to those who have not received outside grant funds or previous Bucknell funds to support this digital scholarship work.
 Faculty receive a stipend of $500.
-Students are eligible to receive a stipend of $3,000 and are provided on-campus housing (subject to appropriate withholding taxes).
+Students are eligible to receive up to $3,000 and are provided on-campus housing (subject to appropriate withholding taxes).
 All funded projects will involve collaboration with a Digital Pedagogy & Scholarship staff member.

 Untenured and tenured faculty are eligible.
 Faculty in the last year of an appointment are not eligible.
 One may apply for a digital summer research project grant in addition to another type of scholarly development grant (e.g. FDC, Summer Research Session), with the understanding that each of these is competitive.